Constraints and Penalty Functions¶

 Generates a penalty function using an auxiliary variable that takes a real value.
 For inequality constraint \(a \leq f \leq b\), the Amplify SDK issues a real variable \(x\) that takes values between \(a\) and \(b\), and the penalty function for equality constraint \(f - x = 0\) is the penalty function for inequality constraint \(a \leq f \leq b\).

-The current Amplify SDK does not support variable conversion from real to binary.
-Therefore, solvers that cannot handle integer variables, such as the QUBO solver, may fail to build intermediate models.
+The Amplify SDK performs variable conversions from real to binary variables for solvers that cannot handle real variables, such as the QUBO solver.
+The

-• Use IntegerVariable by multiplying both sides of the constraint by a constant and setting both sides to integers.
+Multiply both sides of the constraint equation by a constant and use

 Relaxation